 I love to travel.
-But I also love to do it spending as little money as possible.
+But I also love to do it by spending as little money as possible.
 Megabus is one of my absolute favorite ways to get out of town for super cheap.
 I’ve used the discount bus service a few times and it has been a really great experience, although their “free wifi” doesn’t always work.

 Reader Anna Ruth dropped me a line with a question about how the Megabus $1 tickets work.